bluong2000/bluong2000.github.io/README.md

 >I am a junior at the Rutgers Honors College double majoring in Electrical Engineering and Computer Science.
 I am the Society Affairs Committee Chair in the Rutgers Engineering >Governing Council, a Rutgers Engineering Ambassador, and the Camden Project and Software Lead in the Rutgers Engineers Without Borders Chapter.
 >In addition to my engineering involvement, I am also part of the Rutgers Tennis Team.

+### Languages

 >Experience in C, Python, Java, Matlab, and Ocaml

+### Relevant Coursework

+> Operating Systems, Data Structures, Algorithms, Computer Architecture, Network Security, Differential Equations

+### Interests
->Interests: Data Science, Software Engineering, Machine Learning, Deep Learning, Robotics
+> Data Science, Software Engineering, Machine Learning, Deep Learning, Robotics

 ![Tech background](https://i.ytimg.com/vi/5-LyRjHlRgQ/maxresdefault.jpg)